Braille (rapper)

-Bryan Winchester (born September 27, 1981), better known by his stage name Braille, is an American rapper.
+Bryan Winchester (born September 27, 1981), better known by his stage name Braille, is an American underground rapper.

 Career

 The concept behind the name Braille relates to "Helping People Understand the things they can't see."
 He has worked with a host of premier hip hop recording acts including his group Lightheaded, with rapper-producer Ohmega Watts and rapper Othello.
 Braille was also a part of a group called Acts 29 consisting of himself, Ohmega Watts, and Soul Plasma.
 Acts 29 has only released one album and is not planning on releasing any more material.
 Braille was signed to Syntax Records in 1999 and continues to record for the label.
 The majority of his recordings are credited to his own label imprint "Hip-hop Is Music."
 Influenced by the positive vibe of the group A Tribe Called Quest, Braille started recording Christian hip hop music.
 His first album called Lifefirst: Half the Battle was released when he was 17 years old.